facn5/Research/README.md

-# Research
+# Research day topics
-A repository to contain the research done by facn5 students
+Research day should be thought of as a [spike](http://www.extremeprogramming.org/rules/spike.html) to help with your end-of-week project

+## Week 1 - toolkit